googlegenomics/gcp-variant-transforms/docs/vcf_files_preprocessor.md

   Google Cloud Storage that your project has write access to.
 These are used to store temporary files needed for running the pipeline.

-`report_all` is optional.
+`report_all_conflicts` is optional.
 By default, the preprocessor reports the inconsistent header definitions across multiple VCF files.
 By setting this parameter to true, it also checks the undefined headers and the malformed records.